Niels Thorkild Rovsing

 - Rovsing T. Galdestenssygdommen og dens behandling.
 Tre prøveforelæ sninger holdte ved konkurrencen om et Professorat i kirurgi ved Københavns universitet.
 (Gallstone disease and its treatment.
 Three trial lectures held at the competition for a professor in surgery at the University of Copenhagen.
 Denmark; 1900.

 - Rovsing T. Beitrag zur Symptomatologie, Diagnose und Behandlung der Hufeisenniere [Symptomatology, diagnosis and treatment of horseshoe kidney].
-Z Urol 1911;5: 586-601.
+Zeitschrift für Urologie 1911;5: 586-601.

 - Rovsing T. The treatment of multilocular kidney cystoma (Congenital cystic kidney) by means of multiple punctures.
-Am J Urol 1912;VIII:120.
-[JAMA]
+American Journal of Urology 1912;VIII:120-124

 - Rovsing T. Abdominal surgery-clinical lectures for students and physicians.
 Philadelphia, PA: Lippincott.
 1914